lululxvi/deepxde/docs/demos/function/func.rst

-A simple function approximation from the formula
+Learning a function from a formula
 ===================

 Problem setup